pjs8574/Seige-Tech/README.md

--- Old Concrete Mechanic --
+-- Old Concrete Mechanic -- (deprecated)

 Each Concrete has a hash table of potential damaging entities Each explsion entity has a Percentage Chance of degrading the concrete into a cobblestone block